 We read a lot of complaints about the terrible internet in Uzbekistan.
 Most of the hotels and accommodation we stayed in had decent wifi.
 Some cafes and restaurants had it, but not all.
 It is still an up-and-coming thing, and if you want to stay connected, at this point definitely get a local SIM.

 Registan at night

 As photographers, we visited just about every major tourist spot Uzbekistan, such as the Registan in Samarkand and Kalon Square in Bukhara at least twice.
 The lighting changes so much from sunrise to after dark.
 Trust me you’ll want photos of these sights at dawn/during the day and again at sunset/at night to play with the lighting.
-So, budget enough time in each destination to do this – as in don’t just a day trip to these cities if you can stay longer and appreciate the beauty as the light changes.
+So, budget enough time in each destination to do this, meaning don’t just a day trip to these cities.
+If you can, stay longer and appreciate the beauty as the light changes.

 62. Bring a Tripod

 If you’re also a photographer then I suggest you pack a tripod, which is great for ensuring those night shots are crystal clear.
 There isn’t much in terms of water features, like grand waterfalls, so you probably don’t need an ND filter, but a travel tripod, such as the Rollei Carbon Travel Tripod, which is what I use.